ddd-crew/virtual-modelling-templates/README.md

 ## Contributions and Feedback

+Thanks to all [existing and future contributors](https://github.com/ddd-crew/virtual-modelling-templates/graphs/contributors).
 These tools are freely available for you to use.
 In addition, your feedback and ideas are welcome to improve them.

 Feel free to also send us a pull request with your examples or experience reports.
+If your contribution includes some miro templates please make sure to use the free icons.

 [![CC BY 4.0][cc-by-shield]][cc-by]